h2oai/h2o-3/h2o-docs/src/product/tutorials/datascience/DataScienceH2O-Dev.md

 	> - Use **Absolute**, **Quadratic**, or **Huber** for regression
 	> - Use  **Absolute**, **Quadratic**, **Huber**, or **CrossEntropy** for classification

 - **distribution**:  Select the distribution type from the drop-down list.
-The options are auto, bernoulli, multinomial, gaussian, poisson, gamma, or tweedie.
+The options are auto, bernoulli, multinomial, gaussian, poisson, gamma, laplace, quantile or tweedie.

+- **quantile_alpha**: (Only applicable if *Quantile* is selected for **distribution**) Specify the quantile to be used for Quantile Regression.

-- **tweedie_power**: (Only applicable if *Tweedie* is selected for **family**) Specify the Tweedie power.
+- **tweedie_power**: (Only applicable if *Tweedie* is selected for **distribution**) Specify the Tweedie power.
 The range is from 1 to 2.
 For a normal distribution, enter `0`.
 For Poisson distribution, enter `1`.
 For a gamma distribution, enter `2`.
 For a compound Poisson-gamma distribution, enter a value greater than 1 but less than 2.
 For more information, refer to [Tweedie distribution](https://en.wikipedia.org/wiki/Tweedie_distribution).

 - **score_interval**: Specify the shortest time interval (in seconds) to wait between model scoring.